 There are lots of grill thermometers on store shelves and one the first things you’ll notice is if it’s analog or digital.
-An analog model measures meat using a standard thermometer, while a digital one will give you a precise numerical readout of the internal temperature.
+An analog model measures meat using a standard probe, while a digital one will give you a precise numerical readout of the internal temperature.

 Many analog models are preferred by many chefs, but they can be harder to read than a digital one because there is some guesswork involved with getting the precise temperature (although they can be recalibrated).
 The main perk to an analog model is that they are simple to use, easy to clean and won’t take up a lot of room when you store them.

-On the other hand, a digital grill thermometer is generally larger and features the thermometer portion attached to a cord that leads to the probe.
+On the other hand, a digital grill thermometer is generally larger and features the probe attached to a cord that leads to the probe.
 This style of thermometer may take up more room, but it’s very easy to use and gives you an exact temperature readout on a variety of meats.
 Digital thermometers are also more expensive than their analog counterparts.